Annapurna Base Camp Trek 10 Days

 The village setting allows interaction with local communities and provides insight into traditional mountain life.
 The comfortable altitude and warmer temperatures create a pleasant contrast to the high mountain environment of previous days.

-Your final trekking day involves a pleasant descent through terraced hillsides to Syauli Bazar, where vehicles wait for the return journey to Pokhara.
-The walk provides a gentle conclusion to your mountain adventure while offering final glimpses of the rural landscapes that characterise this region.
+Your final Annapurna Base Camp Trek 10 Days involves a pleasant descent through terraced hillsides to Syauli Bazar, where vehicles wait for the return journey to Pokhara.
+The walk provides a gentle conclusion to your mountain adventure while offering final glimpses of the rural landscapes that characterize this region.

 The drive back to Pokhara allows time to process your achievements while enjoying the changing scenery.
 Upon arrival in Pokhara, you’ll check into a comfortable hotel where hot showers and comfortable beds provide welcome luxury after days of teahouse accommodation.